Renahud/quartz-eurostar/content/draft/Drawing Lines Around The Fog.md

 If we externalize expertise, we increase the feedback loop

 ### The [[shaping testing|shape]] of teams will have to change
 - We'll still need specialists.
-Nobody can have all the deep knowledge that we need (UX, security, etc.)
+Nobody can have all the deep knowledge that we need ([[UX]], security, etc.)
 - We need new ways of collaborating
 	- Teams doing day to day activities and being coached/helped by experts